devsinsight/axa-company/README.md

 3. Then, type the password: Pass@w0rd1

-4. Finally, you need to enter the client_id and secret:
+4. Finally, you need to enter the client_id and client_secret:
    client_id: axaClient
-   secret: secret
+   client_secret: secret

 # Libraries used in this example: